 Quote Herbal Blogroll If you see your blog below but it doesn't have a description please feel free to send a description to me.
 If you have sent me your blog and you don't see it on the list, please send it to me again.
 Be sure to include the world BLOG in your subject line.
 (I hope no one fell through the cracks, but I never know!)
 A blog covering wildcrafting, therapeutics, recipes and my health related philosophical rants!
 Banyan Moon Botanicals is inspired by Yogini Herbalist, Kristin Henningsen.
 A blog by Kiva Rose I'm a Sanctuary Apprentice with Sarah Head.
 CastaneaA blog by Juliet Blankespoor.
 Catalyst for BreakfastCatalyst for Breakfast investigates the many ways we can incorporate fun and healthy DIY practices into our daily lives, from the perspective of an acupuncturist and herbalist.
 Cauldrons and Crockpots is a blog about food, herbs, travel and magic.
 A blog by Leslie A blog by Celia LinnemannDesert Tortoise BotanicalsLiving with plants in the Sonoran desert.
 A blog by Sharol Tilgner

 Michael Tierra - Chinese Traditional Herbal Medicine (Vol I) Me and Cruz ~The Woodwife's Journal~ Treatise on the Spleen and Stomach Bulk Herbs, Organic Herbs, Spices, Loose Tea & Essential Oils – Starwest Handmade Natural Bug Repellent Spray ~ A Recipe [B]eing the outdoorsy family that we are — gardening, camping, hiking, and the like – insect repellent is a nice thing to have around, especially during the spring and summer months.
 And as with nearly every other household item, this all-natural bug spray can be handmade at home — in a frugal and eco-friendly way.
 It’s always nice to save money, protect the earth, and guard your family against toxic chemicals — in this case DEET.
+By making your own handmade natural bug repellent spray, you accomplish all three of these things!
+It’s important to note that there are many, many different natural ways to avoid the torment of mosquitoes and other biting insects…some simple and some more complex.
 How to Make a Natural Bug Repellent Spray My Natural Bug Repellent Spray contains a variety of essential oils and plant-based extracts that truly work to keep insects, bugs, and flies away. citronellarose geraniumclovelemongrasslemoneucalyptuscatnipcastor oilpeppermintlavendercedar The Recipe Method 1.